The Genie guide to comparing broadband in Southampton

 What does future of broadband in Southampton look like?

 While regular home broadband is readily available in the city, some Southampton residents also have the option of ultrafast gigabit broadband from FTTP provider Hyperoptic.
-Its first Southampton services went live in 2016, serving new-build flats and offices.
+Its first Southampton services went live in 2016, serving new-build flats and offices and they have been expanding their network ever since.

 Improvements to broadband in Southampton and the rest of the county are being funded by Hampshire Superfast Broadband as part of the wider BDUK program.
-To date, over £12m has been allocated for broadband upgrades in the area.
+To date, over £36m has been allocated for broadband upgrades in the area and it is now assisting with the rollout of Project Gigabit (a government scheme to give 85% of properties in the UK access to 1Gb broadband over the next few years).

 Comparing mobile broadband in Southampton